Score-based change point detection via tracking the best of infinitely many experts: Numerical Experiments

 provided that there are no change points.

-Running the procedure with a varying learning rate $\eta_t$ requires some minor modifications to the algorithm's implementation in contrast to the case of a constant $\eta$, when we can use the values obtained in the previous rounds.
-For any $t \in \{1, \dots, T\}$, components of the fixed-share prediction at any time $s \in \{1, \dots, T\}, s \leq t$, need to be recalculated using the current parameter value $\eta_t$.
-This leads to a significantly longer execution time.
-The complexity of the fixed-share algorithm is specified at the end of Section \ref{sec:fixed-share} for both scenarios.

-The average detection delays for the competing algorithms are shown in Table \ref{tab:gaussian_fa_dd}.
+For each example we present thresholds and the values of hyperparameters for the competing algorithms in Table~\ref{tab:gaussian_params}.
 The hyperparameters were tuned to keep the false alarm rate at zero while still detecting all of the change points as quickly as possible.

+The average detection delays are shown in Table~\ref{tab:gaussian_fa_dd}.
 The two best results for each example are boldfaced.
-In Example 1, the variation in the metrics was not significant, but Algorithm \ref{alg:score-based} still managed to detect the shifts in the distribution after seeing roughly 3 observations in its best configuration.
-Changes in the signal variance were more difficult for FALCON, KLIEP, and the M-statistic method to detect, requiring more than 15 observations.
-For multivariate data, FALCON and Score-based algorithms performed almost equally well, while other nonparametric approaches showed significantly longer detection delays.
-Overall, Algorithm \ref{alg:score-based} outshined its competitors in each example.
-The behaviour of the test statistics for the considered algorithms in Examples 3 and 4 is depicted in Figure \ref{fig:synthetic_plots}.
+In Examples 1, the variation in the metrics was not significant, but Algorithm~\ref{alg:score-based} still managed to detect the shifts in the distribution after seeing roughly 3 observations in its best configuration.
+Changes in the signal variance were more difficult for FALCON and the M-statistic method to detect.

-The results of the experiments on synthetic data showed no notable benefit from setting $\eta_t = 1/\sqrt{t}$, as the average detection delay in this case was longer than when the value was tuned and chosen to be constant.
-Therefore, for future experiments, we consider only constant values of $\eta$.
+For multivariate data, Algorithm \ref{alg:score-based} and FLH performed almost equally well, while other nonparametric approaches showed significantly longer detection delays.
+The behavior of the test statistics for the considered algorithms in Example 4 is depicted in Figure~\ref{fig:gaussian-plots}.
+Overall, Algorithm~\ref{alg:score-based} outshines its competitors in each example.